 What to do if there is no one in your family that wants your years of Family History Research?
 A possible solution……Find out more

-Did you know there is a website that runs a calendar with news about upcoming hangouts, meetings and webinars offered throughout the global online genealogy community.
+Did you know there is a website that runs a calendar with news about upcoming hangouts, meetings and webinars offered throughout the global online genealogy community?
 There are so many to pick from.
-Some are free and other charge.
-Don’t forget that webinars can be data hungry if you are on a limited package.
+Some are free and others charge.
+Don’t forget that webinars can be data-hungry if you are on a limited package.
 You usually have to download an app or software to run the webinar.

 Bookworm Genealogy: How to Find Digitized Books on FamilySearch.org with the Genealogy Insider Diane Haddad.

-Free Legacy Family Tree Announced on Friday they had an update now available (version 188.8.131.525).
+Free Legacy Family Tree Announced on Friday they had an update now available (version 220.127.116.115).
 I don’t use this so I’m not sure how good is it.
 As it is a free version it might be good for anyone wanting to start a tree at a very low cost.
-Anyone got any experience with Legacy Family Tree?
+Does anyone have any experience with Legacy Family Tree?

 Friday Flashback – Hints from old documents from our CFH Library: “Workhouse Records